tmt96/dotSpace-objectSpace/README.md

 As mentioned, Visual Studio (on Windows and Mac), [MonoDevelop](http://www.monodevelop.com/download/), and [JetBrains Rider](https://www.jetbrains.com/rider/download/) are good .NET IDEs and should simplify development.
 If you prefer using a text editor, [Omnisharp](http://www.omnisharp.net/#integrations) provides plugins for a wide array of popular tools.

-Follow these links for more information on building and running on .NEt Core, Mono, or .Net Framework.
+Follow these links for more information on [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/get-started) and its implementations [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/index), [Mono](http://www.mono-project.com/docs/), or [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/).

 ## Additional Documentation